-Be positioned so as to ensure all athletes execute the alterations in course as indicated in the Competition Information Documents and as given at the pre-race briefing.
+Be positioned so as to ensure all Athletes execute the alterations in course as indicated in the Competition Information Documents and as given at the pre-race briefing.

-Record any infringements of the turn procedures on the record sheets provided, and indicate the infringement to the Race Judge at the time of infringement by blasts on a whistle, then immediately communicate the infringement to the Chief Referee.
+Record any infringements of the turn procedures on the record sheets provided, then immediately communicate the infringement to the Chief Referee.

-Promptly upon completion of the event deliver the signed record sheet to the Chief Judge.
+Promptly upon completion of the Event deliver the signed record sheet to the Chief Referee.